 A. Hi, Evin

-People will help you if they can but -- since you're a furniture company already making silvering solution, already silvering glass, already antiquing it -- readers probably feel that the reward for their effort will surely be "we already tried that" :-)
+Because you are a furniture company already making silvering solution, and already silvering glass, and already antiquing it, with far more experience than the rest of us -- readers probably feel that the only reward for their taking the time to suggest a solution will probably be "we already tried that, of course" :-)

 The way forward may be to tell us what you tried, and in what way the finish isn't satisfactory to you.
 From there people should be able to help you make progress.
 Thanks!